 These papers usually feel rougher than the new ones, but on average, they are thicker than the new ones if their texture is similar.
 Classic Wood Pulp Paper is simply the best rolling paper for tobacco.
 It has a pure, organic taste and will never leave you with that bitter tobacco flavor as other papers do.

 It's made from 100% natural fibers, making it more environmentally friendly than other papers.
-Plus, it has a nice burn rate, so you won't have to worry about burning your fingers or spilling ashes in your lap during a long session.
-That's why smoking enthusiasts worldwide use Classic Wood Pulp Paper as their preferred rolling paper.
+Plus, it has an excellent burn rate, so you won't have to worry about burning your fingers or spilling ashes on your lap during a long session.
+Smoking enthusiasts worldwide use Classic Wood Pulp Paper as their preferred rolling paper.

 BarelyThere Rice Paper

 Rice paper is one of the oldest, most common rolling papers (although it is sometimes distinguished from hemp leaves).
 Its popularity stems from its high quality.
-Rice paper rolls are usually low-cost and fit even those with shallow pockets.
+In addition, rice paper rolls are usually low-cost and fit even those with shallow pockets.

 Esparto rolling papers are harsher than other rolling paper brands.
 They are also known as needle grass papers.
 They are made from esparto grass and must be completely dry before using them to smoke.
 This is because, when wet, the esparto can irritate your lips, tongue, and your mouth.